-Frustrated because your baby needs you to entertain her?
-Here’s why your baby is attached and what to do when you have to keep baby entertained constantly.
+Frustrated because your baby needs you to entertain him?
+Here’s what to do when you have to keep baby entertained constantly.

 I had to carry my baby around because setting him down for even a second would make him to cry.
-I’d shake a rattle and sing songs and play with him every minute.
-Because the minute I’d leave his sight, he’d go right back to crying.
+I shook a rattle, sang songs and played with him every minute because once I left his sight, he’d go right back to crying.

-I wasn’t denying him attention—he’d see me all day.
-And it’s not like he was hurt or uncomfortable because he’d be fine the minute I’d pick him up.
+And I wasn’t denying him attention—he saw me all day.
+And it’s not like he was hurt or uncomfortable because he’d be fine the minute I picked him up.

-I knew something had to be done and found ways that helped my baby play by himself and rely less on me to be entertained.
-Here’s what I learned:
+I knew something had to be done.
+I found ways that helped my baby play by himself and rely less on me to be entertained.
+Here’s what I learned…

 A few things before we dive into how to peel away from your baby: